Theme-centered interaction: Postulates of TCI

 The postulates should not be seen as rules, but rather as descriptions of fact.
 Hence: disturbances do take their precedence - whether we let them or not.
 (If there is a tree lying across the street, the cyclist will have to give it the right of way if he wants to avoid a collision).
 And similarly for the postulate concerning the chair person: de facto, the human being is responsible for the partial power which he/she has been given.
 De facto, he/she is responsible for deeds and omissions.

 But since these postulates are now formulated as imperatives, they want to teach us to act in this way.

-The first two postulates are known widely by now and have been adopted by many group methods.
-The first one calls upon the individual to be aware of his/her own feelings and to decide responsibly for himself/herself and others.
-The second one highlights the fact that hidden disturbances interfere with group processes.
-They have to be noticed, voiced, and - if necessary - cured to make focused and productive group work possible.
+The first two postulates have been widely adopted by group methods.
+The first calls upon the individual to be aware of their own feelings and to decide responsibly for themselves and others.
+The second highlights that hidden disturbances may interfere with group processes, and will have to be noticed or cured to make productive group work possible.